 “Instead of, ‘Oh no, I have to sit down and pay the bills,’ I think, ‘I am thankful that I have the means to pay my bills,’” says Ruescher.
 “Bills demonstrate that companies have faith in me.
 Isn’t that nice?”

 9. Watch a motivational video

-To enter the bill-paying ring, Jacob Dayan, CEO and co-founder of the accounting and tax service Finance Pal, first watches motivational entrepreneur videos.
+To enter the bill-paying ring, Jacob Dayan, CEO and co-founder of Community Tax and Finance Pal, first watches motivational entrepreneur videos.